jamiekt/jstark/README.md

 pprint([(c.name,c.metadata["description"]) for c in output_df.schema if c.name.endswith("1q1")])
 ```

 All of these features expect certain columns to be in the input dataframe.
-All of them require column called Timestamp (of type Timestamp) to indicate when the activity occurred and most expect additional columns too.
+All of them require column called Timestamp (of type [TimestampType()](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.types.TimestampType.html)) to indicate when the activity occurred and most expect additional columns too.
 BasketCount for example expects a column called Basket.

 jstark can tell you this information